alexqfredrickson/notes/aws/aws.md

   * *Activity tasks*, which represent logical units of work.
   * *Deciders*, which schedule activity tasks, and provide them to activity workers.

+### LightSail

+AWS LightSail is a service like Elastic BeanStalk that automatically provisions instances, containers, managed databases, CDN distributions, load balancers, SSD-storage, static IP addresses, DNS management, and snapshots.

 ### VM Import/Export

 AWS VM Import/Export lets customers import virtual machine images from local virtual environments to EC2 instances, and export them back.

 It is a free service, but S3/EBS volumes/EC2 instances cost money obviously.

+### Glue

+AWS Glue is a serverless data integration service that allows end-users to analyze, and perform ETL on data from multiple sources.
+It is used for ML, analytics, and application development.

+Glue has over 70 possible data sources.
+It loads data into data lakes.
+The data is then searched/queried using Athena, EMR, and/or Redshift Spectrum.

 ## General Concepts